 Aside from this, Port Royale 4 is a truly enjoyable game and it’s worth picking up a copy for the Switch.
 There’s a mountain of content to unpack, it looks beautiful and there’s cool nautical battles, too.
 What’s not to love?

 One Piece: Pirate Warriors 3 Deluxe Edition

-If you’ve spent some time hunting on the eShop for new games, chances are that you will have noticed that there’s lots of anime games on the Nintendo Switch.
+If you’ve spent some time hunting on the eShop for new games, chances are that you will have noticed that there’s lots of anime games on this console.
 One Piece is a legendary anime (and manga) so it’s no surprise to see that it’s made a splash in the video game world, too.

 One Piece: Pirate Warriors 3 Deluxe Edition is a must-play for any fans of the franchise or action-adventure games in general.
 This game picks out key elements from the anime, and meshes them with a hack-and-slash style of combat.

 There’s heaps of content to play through in this game, with a whopping roster of 38 characters to play through once unlocked, new costumes, upgrades and multiple game modes to enjoy.

 My favorite is the Dream Log mode, which picks out random characters and locations to make brand new scenarios to play through.